whatsapp_btn

 Agile Software Development Stages

-Agile Software Development is a software development technique that is used to create complex applications.
-It is utilised when the programme is extremely sensitive and complex.
-It is utilised when security is of the utmost importance.
-It is used by programmers to create software.
-It is divided into six stages:
+Agile Software Development is a software development technique that is used to create complex applications, highlighting the differences in traditional project management vs agile methodology.
+It is utilized when the program is extremely sensitive and complex, and when security is of the utmost importance.
+It is used by programmers to create software and is divided into six stages:

 Planning